Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Background

 \subsection{Labeled RFS}

 An RFS is simply a finite-set-valued random variable \cite{Daley88}, \cite {Stoyanetal}.
-In this paper we use the FISST notion of integration/density to characterize RFSs \cite{MahlerPHD2, Mahler07}.
-Treatments of RFS in the context of multi-target filtering can be found in \cite{Mahler07, Vothesis08} .
+In this paper we use the Finite Set Statistics (FISST) notion of integration/density to characterize RFSs \cite{MahlerPHD2, Mahler07}.
+Treatments of RFS in the context of multi-target filtering can be found in \cite{Mahler07, Vothesis08, Ristic13}.

 To incorporate target identity, each state $x\in \mathbb{X}$ is augmented with a unique label $\ell $ $\in $ $\mathbb{L}\mathcal{=\{\alpha }_{i}:i\in \mathbb{N\}}$, where $\mathbb{N}$ denotes the set of positive integers and the $\mathcal{\alpha }_{i}$'s are distinct.\